BOOKS

 Starting Strength works exceptionally well for a specific population: untrained males in their teens and twenties who prioritize strength development above all other fitness goals.
 For this demographic, the program's aggressive progression and focus on heavy compound movements delivers rapid, measurable results.

-The book also serves as an excellent technical resource for coaches and serious trainees who want to understand barbell biomechanics.
-Even those who don't follow the program can benefit from Rippetoe's detailed analysis of lifting technique and common form errors.
+The book also serves as a technical resource for coaches and serious trainees who want to understand barbell biomechanics — specifically, why Rippetoe's low-bar squat cues produce the leverages they do.
+Even those who don't follow the program can benefit from his detailed analysis of lifting technique and common form errors.

 However, the program poorly serves women (who may not respond as well to the high-frequency, high-intensity approach), older beginners (who need more recovery time), or trainees with aesthetic goals (who need more volume and exercise variety).
 The rigid structure also frustrates those who prefer more flexible, intuitive training approaches.